valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

   4. **Remove ChoicefieldModule**

     Remove any instances of ChoicefieldModule as it no longer exists.
 Services and models contained in that module are now a part of *@valtimo/components*.

+* **OpenZaakModule**

+  Scope: front-end

+  1. **ValtimoEmailExtension**

+    Remove any instance of the *valtimo-email-extension* that may be in use.

+  2. **Change import path of OpenZaakTypeLinkExtension and openZaakExtensionInitializer**

+    These entities can now be found in the *@valtimo/plugin* library.
+Adjust any import paths to use this instead of *@valtimo/open-zaak*.

+  3. **Remove OpenZaakModule**

+    Remove any instances of OpenZaakModule.